-XPath is the de factor standard language to represent queries to identify nodes in an xml structure.
-In this chapter we will go through the main concepts and show some of the way we can access nodes in a xml document.
-All the expressions can be executed on the spot so do not hesitate to experiment with them.
+XPath is the de factor standard language for navigating an XML document and selecting nodes from it.
+XPath expressions act as queries that identifies nodes.
+In this chapter we will go through the main concepts and show some of the ways we can access nodes in a xml document.
+All the expressions can be executed on the spot, so do not hesitate to experiment with them.